What’s changing and when

 - Auto-refresh: If you drill down and edit a transaction, the report refreshes automatically.

-- Standard accounting order: Reports such as General Ledger and Trial Balance now follow the proper sequence: Assets, Liabilities, Equity, Income, Expenses.
+- Standard accounting order: Reports such as GL and Trial Balance now follow the proper sequence: Assets, Liabilities, Equity, Income, and Expenses.

-- Cleaner, more reliable reports: Reports are now easier to read with clearer date labels, complete financial values, and smarter defaults that reduce clutter, while keeping everything accurate and trustworthy.
+- Cleaner, more reliable reports: Reports are easier to read with clearer date labels, complete financial values, and smarter defaults that reduce clutter.

 Additional improvements to reports

-- Faster report customization: Make all your changes in one go, whether its filters, columns, or groupings, and then run the report once.
+- Faster report customization: Make all your changes in one go—filters, columns, or groupings—and then run the report once.
 No more waiting through multiple refreshes while setting things up.

-- Cleaner print and PDF output: Reports now print the way they should.
+- Cleaner print and PDF output: Reports print the way they should.
 Financial numbers are properly laid out, sections flow continuously without unnecessary page breaks, and what you see on screen is what you get on paper.
-No more reformatting after you print.

-- Formulas that carry over to Excel: When you export a customized report to Excel, calculated rows and columns now retain their formulas.
-Your totals, subtotals, and other calculated fields stay live and editable in the exported file, just as you would expect.
+- Formulas that carry over to Excel: When you export a customized report to Excel, calculated rows and columns retain their formulas.
+Totals, subtotals, and calculated fields stay live and editable in the exported file.

-- Sorting that actually works: Reports now sort the way you expect them to.
-When you group a detailed report by customers, vendors, accounts, or any other attribute, the results are sorted correctly and consistently.
-No more manually re-ordering after running a report.
+- Reports sort the way you expect.
+When you group a detailed report by customers, vendors, accounts, or any other attribute, results are sorted correctly and consistently.

-- Cleaner detailed reports by default: Inactive and zero-balance accounts no longer clutter your detailed reports such as the General Ledger.
-By default, only active accounts with relevant balances are shown, giving you a cleaner, easier-to-read report right out of the box.
-If you ever need to see the full picture, you can always bring them back.
+- Cleaner detailed reports by default: Inactive and zero-balance accounts no longer clutter detailed reports, such as the GL.
+Only active accounts with relevant balances are shown by default.